Alain-Mavurk/WriteUps/htb/laboratory/laboratory.md

 So, here we can conclude that chmod command is launched without the absolute path from the `docker-security` script with the root privilege because of the **SUID** permission.

-I decided to create a custom script named `chmod` and add the temperally directory to the `PATH` to execute my script instead of `/bin/chmod`.
+I decided to create a custom script named `chmod` and add the temporarily directory to the `PATH` to execute my script instead of `/bin/chmod`.
 I just used `/bin/bash -i` to launch an interactive bash shell:

 ![](img/chmod_script.png)